Partial permutation and alternating sign matrix polytopes: Partial alternating sign matrix polytopes

 \begin{definition} Let $\pasm(m,n)$ be the polytope defined as the convex hull, as vectors in $\mathbb{R}^{mn}$, of all the matrices in $\pasm_{m,n}$.
 Call this the $(m,n)$-\emph{partial alternating sign matrix polytope}. \end{definition}

 \begin{remark} $\pasm(m,n)$ contains $\pperm(m,n)$, since, as noted in Remark~\ref{remark:mx_contain}, the set of partial alternating sign matrices $\pasm_{m,n}$ contains all the partial permutation matrices $P_{n,m}$.
-So the dimension of $\pasm(m,n)$ is $mn$, since by Remark~\ref{pperm_dim}, this is the dimension of $\pperm(m,n)$. \end{remark}
+So the dimension of $\pasm(m,n)$ is the ambient dimension $mn$, since by Remark~\ref{pperm_dim}, this is the dimension of $\pperm(m,n)$. \end{remark}

 \begin{proposition} The vertices of $\pasm(m,n)$ are exactly the matrices in $\pasm_{m,n}$. \end{proposition}